 Skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 Do not take more than one dose of eltrombopag in one day.

 Eltrombopag may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: muscle or back painnumbness, burning, or tingling in the hands or feetflu symptoms such as fever, headache, sore throat, tiredness, cough, and body achesweaknessdecreased appetitepain in the mouth or throatdifficulty falling asleep or staying asleephair lossdifficult, urgent, or painful urinationrashitchingswelling of the ankles, feet, or lower legs
+Tell your doctor if any of these symptoms are severe or do not go away: back painmuscle aches or spasmspain or numbness in arms, legs, hands, or feetflu symptoms such as fever, headache, sore throat, cough, tiredness, chills, and body achesrunny or stuffy noseweaknessdecreased appetitepain or swelling in the mouth or throatdifficulty falling asleep or staying asleephair lossdifficult, urgent, or painful urinationrashskin tingling, itching, or burningswelling of the ankles, feet, or lower legstoothache (in children)

 Some side effects can be serious.
 If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment: swelling, pain, tenderness, warmth or redness in one legshortness of breathcoughing up bloodfast heartbeatfast breathingpain when breathing deeplypain in the chest, arms, back, neck, jaw, or stomachbreaking out in cold sweatlightheadednessslow or difficult speechdizziness or faintnessweakness or numbness of an arm or legstomach painnauseavomitingdiarrheavision changes